-In addition to the regular forums already in place with our recognised Unions and our town hall events (VC Reports) we have also established a Leadership Forum.
-Approximately 100 leaders from across the University attend these forums three times a year.
-The purpose of these forums is to ensure that there is active dialogue between leaders and senior management as well as across the University's Schools and Services.
+In addition to the regular forums already in place with our recognised trade unions and our town hall events (VC Reports) the Leadership Forum, made up of approximately 100 leaders from across the University, continues to meet three times a year.
+The purpose of these forums is to ensure that there is active dialogue between leaders and senior management as well as across the University's Faculties and Services.